cine-file/rate/README.md

 - Fixed Group Rating Distribution normalization.
 Group values are now normalized internally to `/100`; `/10` mode then converts them exactly once, preventing scores such as 8.7 from being plotted as 0.87.

 Deployment: replace both `index.html` and `Code.gs`, deploy a new Apps Script web-app version, and run `setupActiveSheetTabs` once to create/backfill `Recent-Activity`.

+## Recent Activity Snapshot — v14

+Recent Activity no longer reads or sorts Google Sheet rows when the homepage opens.
+The public `getRecentActivity` request reads a prebuilt 15-item JSON snapshot from Script Properties only.

+The snapshot is refreshed whenever a Film, TV, or Restaurant rating is saved or updated.
+Full database scanning is restricted to the manual `rebuildRecentActivitySnapshot` function and the manually run `setupActiveSheetTabs` setup process.
+The homepage loads activity after the rest of the interface is visible and stops waiting after 10 seconds, offering a Retry button rather than blocking other screens.

+After deploying v14, run `rebuildRecentActivitySnapshot` once, or run `setupActiveSheetTabs` once, to populate the initial snapshot from existing ratings.
+Future rating submissions maintain it automatically.